Selling your home but not sure how to go about it?

 - Real estate commissions.

-These costs are deducted from your proceeds at closing.
+These expenses are subtracted from your final proceeds at closing.

 Confirm this with your tax person, but generally, your closing costs can be a tax write-off.